kitesurfer1404/WS2812FX/extras/WS2812FX Users Guide.md

 1. The Microcontroller

-    WS2812FX supports most variants of the Arduino microcontroller, as well as the newer ESP8266 processor.
+    WS2812FX supports most variants of the Arduino microcontroller, as well as the newer ESP8266 and ESP32 processors.
 An Arduino is adequate for creating a basic lighting project, but it suffers from a relatively small amount of memory and has no built-in network connectivity.
-The ESP8266 has much more memory as well as built-in Wi-Fi and is quite inexpensive, so it’s usually a better choice.
+The ESPs have much more memory as well as built-in Wi-Fi and is quite inexpensive, so it’s usually a better choice.
 If you’re just starting out, I’d suggest buying an ESP8266 development board, such as the
     [NodeMCU](https://en.wikipedia.org/wiki/NodeMCU), which includes the ESP8266
     and some helpful support circuitry (like a 3.3V regulator and USB-TTL